Velociraptor45/Xipona/readme.md

 ### API

 #### Database connection
-To mimic Docker Secrets, there are two variables in the *Api/Xipona.Api.WebApp/Properties/launchSettings.json*: PH_SL_DB_USERNAME_FILE & PH_SL_DB_PASSWORD_FILE.
+To mimic Docker Secrets, there are two variables in the *Api/Xipona.Api.WebApp/Properties/launchSettings.json*: PH_XIPONA_DB_USERNAME_FILE & PH_XIPONA_DB_PASSWORD_FILE.
 Create two files with only username and password respectively and specify their full absolute file path in mentioned variables.
 A normal .txt is enough.
-[If you want to use the Vault, create PH_SL_VAULT_USERNAME_FILE & PH_SL_VAULT_PASSWORD_FILE variables instead in the launchSettings.json file, remove the other two and specify the location of the files holding the key vault username & password.
+[If you want to use the Vault, create PH_XIPONA_VAULT_USERNAME_FILE & PH_XIPONA_VAULT_PASSWORD_FILE variables instead in the launchSettings.json file, remove the other two and specify the location of the files holding the key vault username & password.
 Then, set the Vault's URI in the *Api/Xipona.Api.WebApp/appsettings.Local.json*.]

 Also, set the DB's address and port in your *Api/Xipona.Api.WebApp/appsettings.Local.json*.